ejlp12/aws-workshop/workshop/s3-web-ec2-api-rds/01-serve-website-from-s3.md

 2. Click on **Getting Started** (or **Create Project** if you had other projects).
 3. Choose a project name (eg. `website-workshop`)and write an description (optional).
 4. On the Source section:
    1. Choose **Github** as the source provider.
    2. Select an option for the repository.
    3. Connect Github with AWS if neccesary.
    4. Fill the **Repository URL** or choose one repository from your Github account.
 5. On the **Environment** section:
    1. Choose Ubuntu as the OS as the Operating system
    2. Choose `aws/codebuild/standard:2:0` as the **Image**
    3. Change **Image version**
-  4, Change the BuildSpec name to `buildspec.frontend.yml` (our yaml file with the steps to follow).

-  1. Choose Ubuntu as the OS and Node.js as the Runtime.
-  2. Select  `aws/codebuild/nodejs:7.0.0` as the Version.
-  3. Change the BuildSpec name to `buildspec.frontend.yml` (our yaml file with the steps to follow).
+   4. Change the BuildSpec name to `buildspec.frontend.yml` (our yaml file with the steps to follow).
 6. In the Artifacts section select _No artifacts_.
 7. In the Service Role section:
   1. Select Create a service role in your account.